 Total Coal Resources: The most inclusive category of coal resources is called in-place coal resources.
-EIA estimates that there are approximately 4 trillion short tons of coal in the lower 48 United States.6 Four trillion tons of coal would last nearly 4,000 years at current domestic rates of coal use.7
+EIA estimates that there are approximately 4 trillion short tons of coal in the lower 48 United States.
+125 Four trillion tons of coal would last more than 4,000 years at current domestic rates of coal use.
+126

-EIA's estimate of 4 trillion short tons of coal does not include an estimated 6 trillion short tons in Alaska.8 In other words, the United States contains an estimated 10 trillion short tons of coal.
+EIA's estimate of 4 trillion short tons of coal does not include an estimated 6 trillion short tons in Alaska.
+127 In other words, the United States contains an estimated 10 trillion short tons of coal.